 Participants may live in countries other than those represented by AGST Alliance.

 |Normally students will be accepted into AGST Alliance programs on the basis of the stated prerequisite qualifications.
 However, applicants who do not meet the stated entry requirements may be considered for this program if their general education, scholarship, training and experience are deemed suitable, and if they are deemed as well qualified as those who are able to satisfy the normal entrance requirements.
 Applications based on equivalency will be considered on a case-by-case basis, taking into account a portfolio of work/ministry experience, publications and other relevant factors.|

 Our AGST Alliance EdD(C&FD) is a 36 credits program, with these components:

 - Dissertation – 15 credits

 [One credit is equivalent to a minimum of 13-14 hours of classroom instruction and 20 hours outside of the classroom.
 However, for MTh/EdD programs there is likely to be a smaller number of on-campus hours and more time expected to be given to assessable pre-campus and post-campus work.]

-- Other modules for 15 credits (@ 3 credits per module).
+- Three core modules @ 3 credits per module.